microsoft/rats/docs/user_documentation/tutorial_beginners.md

 compose these together.
 It needn't have been so and we show below two alternatives that yield the same result.

-Third, the *processors* that we defined above do not have conflicting output names, i.e., all output variable names are different.
+Third, the *processor* classes that we defined above do not have conflicting output names, i.e., all output variable names are different.
 This simplifies the exposition of the example, but in the [intermediate tutorial](tutorial_intermediate.md) we explain what happens when we combine pipelines that expose the same output variable names.